vega/vega-lite/site/docs/encoding.md

 ## Channel Definition

-Each channel definition object is either a [field definition](#field-def), which describes the data field encoded by the channel, or a [value definition](#value-def), which describes an encoded constant value.
+Each channel definition object must be one of the following:

+- [field definition](#field-def), which describes the data field encoded by the channel.
+- [value definition](#value-def), which describes an encoded constant visual value.
+- [datum definition](#datum-def), which describes a constant data value encoded via a scale.

 {:#field-def}